Matings of cubic polynomials with a fixed critical point. Part II: $\alpha$-symmetry of limbs: Preliminaries

 \subsection{Cubic Polynomials with a fixed critical point}

 We now discuss some preliminaries on the dynamics of cubic polynomials.
 Much of the material we need is from \cite{CP1}.
-Denote by $\Sone$ the space of cubic polynomials with a fixed critical point.
+Many properties of the dynamical and parameter spaces of polynomials in $\Sone$ were also investigated in \cite{Roesch} and \cite{FaughtThesis}.
+Denote by $\Sone$ the space of monic, centred cubic polynomials with a marked fixed critical point.
 Under a holomorphic change of coordinates, any such polynomial is of the form

-Under this parameterisation $a$ is the fixed critical point and $-a$ is the free critical point of $F_a$.
-We will call $v_a = F_a(-a)$ the free critical value of $F_a$.
+Under this parameterisation $a$ is the (fixed) \emph{marked critical point} and $-a$ is the \emph{free critical point} of $F_a$.
+We will call $v_a = F_a(-a)$ the \emph{free critical value} of $F_a$.
 The normal form above provides a conformal isomorphism $\Sone \cong \C$ via $F_a \mapsto a$.
-The connectedness locus $\mathcal{C}(\Sone)$ is the set of polynomials $F_a$ for which the Julia set is connected; equivalently, it is the set of polynomials $F_a$ for which the free critical point $-a$ has bounded orbit.
+The \emph{connectedness locus} $\mathcal{C}(\Sone)$ is the set of polynomials $F_a$ for which the Julia set is connected; equivalently, it is the set of polynomials $F_a$ for which the free critical point $-a$ has bounded orbit.
 For any map $F_a \in \Sone$, we denote by $U_a$ the Fatou component containing the fixed critical point $a$ (thus $U_a$ is the immediate basin of $a$).
-The main hyperbolic component $\Hy_0$ is the hyperbolic component in $\Sone$ which contains $F_0$, the function $z \mapsto z^3$ which has a double critical fixed point.
+The \emph{main hyperbolic component} $\Hy_0$ is the hyperbolic component in $\Sone$ which contains $F_0$, the function $z \mapsto z^3$ which has a double critical fixed point.